lindsaykwardell/starcomgame.com/rules/etc/additional-rules.md

 ## Drawing Cards

 Whenever a card or an action directs you to draw a card, you may only draw from a deck that matches a domain you control.
-For example, if you play [Explore the Unknown](https://www.starcomgame.com/card-database?selectedCard=Explore_the_Unknown), and you only control systems with a Science domain, then you must draw from the Science deck.

 ## Fighters

-Fighters are small, single-occupant ships that are unable to jump or support themselves.
-Fighters are unable to participate in a siege (see [Siege](/etc/additional-rules.html#siege)).
-If a fighter is abandoned (only fighters remain in a system you do not control) at the start of your turn, and remains abandoned at the end of your turn, it is destroyed.
+Fighters are small, single-occupant ships, so there are some rule restrictions on what they can do.

+- Fighters are unable to participate in a siege (see [Siege](/etc/additional-rules.html#siege)).
+- Fighters cannot be used to build the first development in a system.
+- Fighters start with a base speed of 0.

 ## Hand Limit